jomadoye/JedDoc-Manager/README.md

 About the Application
 -------------
 This is a Document Management System, with user and documents roles and privileges.
-Each document defines access rights; the document defines which roles can access it.
+Each document has access levels, the document defines which users can access it.
 Also, each document specifies the date it was published, when it was last updated, and the author who published it.

 ### **API Features**